Year 4 |

 Science

 We will start the term by learning about electricity.
 The children will identify appliances that run using electricity and recognise common conductors and insulators.
 They will construct simple electrical circuits to light a lamp and create a switch to open and close a circuit.
-In the second half of the term, the children will find out how sound is made.
-Through a number of investigations the children will discover how sounds can be changed and how sounds travel.
+In the second half of the term the children will focus on sound.
+The children will find out how sound is made and through a number of investigations the children will discover how sounds can be changed and how sounds travel.

 Guided Reading